ilirian29/gctoolkit/docs/DEVELOPER_GUIDE.md

 - **Null-safety:** Leverage `Objects.requireNonNull` for mandatory parameters and `Optional` for nullable returns, following the patterns in `AnalysisService`.【F:app/app-core/src/main/java/com/yourorg/gcdesk/AnalysisService.java†L59-L121】
 - **Collections:** Prefer immutable or unmodifiable views when exposing data to other modules.
 See the use of `Collectors.toUnmodifiableList()` in the heap occupancy transformation.【F:app/app-core/src/main/java/com/yourorg/gcdesk/AnalysisService.java†L104-L115】
 - **Threading:** Cache access uses `ConcurrentHashMap`; follow the same approach for shared state and avoid synchronizing on arbitrary objects.【F:app/app-core/src/main/java/com/yourorg/gcdesk/AnalysisService.java†L46-L83】
 - **Testing:** Mirror the structure in `app/app-core/src/test/java` and keep integration tests under `.../integration` packages.
-Favor descriptive method names and rely on the existing sample logs under `gclogs/` for fixtures.
+Favor descriptive method names and rely on the curated fixtures in `resources/gclogs/` for sample logs.

 ## Extensibility Templates